COSC3020/reverse-insertion-sort-noahcanen/README.md

 most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

- I think that the average case is $\Theta(n^2)$ because, except for the best-case scenario, it has to Both loops several times to sort the most basic unsorted array.
+ I think the average case is $\Theta(n^2)$ because, except for the best-case scenario, it must do Both loops several times to sort the most basic unsorted array.
+Inside of normal insertion sort, the 1st loop goes from the back of the array to the front of the array, checking to see if each element is more than the element behind it and if it finds an element that is less than the one behind it moves that element back until it either gets to the end or finds an element that is more than it meaning that if the list is always sorted the 2nd loop will never activate but if the 2nd loop activates it might go through the entirety of the list to find were that element belongs essentially checking every element against every other element making the average case of insertion sort  $\Theta(n^2)$.

  For this assignment, I was able to do it entirely on my own with a little help looking up syntax from the Internet.